JustinMountain/personal-blog/projects/running-ansible-in-my-homelab.md

 # Blank allows Ansible to use this key with password prompt at start for vault only
 ```

-With the key created, we need to make sure that it's been added to the agent and can be used:
+With the key created, I needed to make sure that it had been added to the agent and could be used:

 ```
 # Check the list of ssh keys